 Content and location information

 Content.
 We are compelled to provide contents of communications to law enforcement relatively infrequently.
 Under the law, law enforcement may seek communications or other content that a customer may store through our services, such as text messages or email.
 Verizon only releases such stored content to law enforcement with a probable cause warrant; we do not produce stored content in response to a general order or subpoena.
-During the second half of 2016, we received 4,388 warrants for stored content.
+During the first half of 2017, we received 4,436 warrants for stored content.

-In addition, we received approximately 8,637 warrants or court orders for “cell tower dumps” in the second half of last year.
+In addition, we received approximately 8,870 warrants or court orders for “cell tower dumps” in the first half of this year.
 In order to try to identify a suspect of a crime, the government may apply to a court for a warrant or order compelling us to provide a “dump” of the phone numbers of all devices that connected to a specific cell tower or site during a given period of time.
 This tool is being used much more frequently by law enforcement.
-We previously reported that in 2013 we received approximately 3,200 warrants or orders for cell tower dumps; we received 14,630 warrants or orders for cell tower dumps in 2016 (including the almost 6,000 demands we reported receiving in the first half of 2016), a substantial increase.
-Although the total number of cell tower demands we are receiving has been increasing, the amount of information we gather and produce in response to such demands has greatly decreased.
-The average amount of phone numbers we have gathered in performing these court-required cell tower dumps has decreased in the past few years from approximately 400 per demand to about 100.
-There may be a number of factors that explain that decrease, including cell densification (more cell sites may mean less devices in the smaller geographic areas covered by some cell sites), but we also think that some of the reduction is because our team has been asking law enforcement to narrow the scope of some broad demands for cell tower dumps.
+We previously reported that in 2013 we received approximately 3,200 warrants or orders for cell tower dumps; we received 14,630 warrants or orders for cell tower dumps in 2016.

 Law enforcement requests information from Verizon that is needed to help resolve serious emergencies.
 We are authorized by federal law to provide the requested information in such emergencies and we have an established process to respond to emergency requests, in accordance with the law.
 To request data during these emergencies, a law enforcement officer must certify in writing that there was an emergency involving the danger of death or serious physical injury to a person that required disclosure without delay.
 These emergency requests are made in response to active violent crimes, bomb threats, hostage situations, kidnappings and fugitive scenarios, often presenting life-threatening situations.
 In addition, many emergency requests are in search and rescue settings or when law enforcement is trying to locate a missing child or elderly person.